The birth of puppies is an exciting time. It's beautiful to watch a mother care for her newborns, especially in the early stages of life.

 Food and Nutrition

-In general, a newborn puppy gets all the nutrition she needs from her mother's milk.
-The first milk made by the mother contains colostrum, a substance right in antibodies and growth factors.
-The can be absorbed by the puppies for the first day or two of life and provides some temporary immunity against whatever illnesses the mother has immunity against.
+In general, a newborn puppy gets all the nutrition it needs from its mother's milk.
+The first milk made by the mother contains colostrum, a substance that contains additional antibodies to help the puppy fight infection.
+This can be absorbed by the puppy for the first day or two of life and provides some temporary immunity against whatever illnesses the mother has immunity against.

 Be aware that commercial puppy formula will not provide colostrum.
-Bottle fed puppies that do not get colostrum are especially vulnerable to illness and may not thrive.
+Bottle-fed puppies that do not get colostrum are especially vulnerable to illness and may not thrive.
+A veterinarian may be able to administer serum from another dog to the puppy within the first 24 hours of its life to mimic the effects of colostrum.

 Newborn puppies will not have teeth for several weeks and are unable to digest puppy food.
 Do not introduce any kind of dog food until the puppies are ready to begin the weaning process, usually around 3-4 weeks of age, unless it is otherwise recommended by a veterinarian.